Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • Chorea of pregnancy.

-The disease is also rheumatic and non-rheumatic, rheumatic chorea occurs in children and pregnant women.
+The disease can also be rheumatic and non-rheumatic; rheumatic chorea occurs in children and pregnant women.

-Chorea minor is observed in childhood and adolescence in the presence of rheumatism.
-At timely treatment the disease is completely gone.
+Minor chorea is observed in childhood and adolescence in the presence of rheumatism.
+At timely treatment the disease goes away completely.
 The causes of rheumatic chorea lie in vascular, degenerative and inflammatory changes in the nervous tissue.

-The disease in pregnant women develops in the first trimester.
-In this case, the symptoms of chorea are the result of a small chorea suffered in childhood.
+The disease develops in pregnant women in the first trimester.
+In this case, the symptoms of chorea are the result of minor chorea suffered in childhood.
 Most often, the disease affects young women.

 Huntington's chorea is genetic disease, which occurs in adults and is accompanied by increasing dementia over time.

-Translated from Greek, "chorea" means "dance", which, in fact, clearly corresponds to the manifestations of the syndrome: the patient performs sweeping, fast and irregular actions, and this process resembles dancing.
+Translated from Greek, “trochea” means “dancing”, which, in fact, clearly corresponds to the manifestations of the syndrome: the patient performs sweeping, fast and irregular actions, and this process resembles dancing.

 Chorea is one of the most common types hyperkinesis (pathological uncontrolled muscle movement).
-In a state of mental or physical rest physical activity decreases, in a dream it is absent, but at the slightest irritation it intensifies again.
+In a state of mental or physical rest motor activity decreases, is absent during sleep, but at the slightest irritation it intensifies again.
 The disease is also characterized by a decrease muscle tone.

-Chorea symptoms may also indicate serious illnesses brain, in particular for encephalitis, various tumors and other pathologies.
+Symptoms of chorea may also indicate serious illnesses brain, in particular for encephalitis, various tumors and for other pathologies.
 In most cases, rheumatic chorea occurs in children.

 The disease develops against the background of rheumatism.
-Patients note diffuse changes in the cerebral hemispheres, cortex, trunk, membranes and subcortical nodes of the brain.
-Often these lesions occur simultaneously with cardiac disorders.
-The risk group includes children aged 5 to 14 years.
+Patients note diffuse changes in the cerebral hemispheres, cortex, brainstem, meninges and subcortical nodes of the brain.
+Often these lesions occur simultaneously with cardiac dysfunction.
+Children aged 5 to 14 years are at risk.

 The symptoms of chorea are as follows:

-• Increase in body temperature up to 38 degrees;
+• Increase in body temperature to 38 degrees;

 • Inaccuracy of movements;

-• Change in the child's behavior (begins to grimace, frown, stick out his tongue, write poorly, twitch his shoulders);
+• Changes in the child’s behavior (begins to grimace, frown, stick out his tongue, write poorly, twitch his shoulders);

 • Bouncing gait;